-The Idle Air Control Adjuster spacer service kit is used to correct sludge contamination concerns of the throttle bore and plate only.
+The Idle Air Control Adjuster spacer service kit is used to correct idle issues that you may have after modifications such as a cam install.
 Verify that the idle speed concern is not being caused by the fuel system, IABP solenoid, throttle linkage, ignition system, PVC system, EGR system, cooling system, or vacuum leaks before proceeding with the installation of this idle air adjuster.

 - Turn engine off, put transmission in park, engage parking brake, and block wheels.
 Disconnect all cables from the throttle control arm and disconnect the IABP solenoid connector.